Basicprogrammer10/connorcode-writing/other/my-analytics.md

 @Author = Connor Slade
 @Date = 01-17-21
 @Description = How my custom analytics system for connorcode.com works
-@Tags = Analytics, Web Dev, Server, afire
+@Tags = Analytics, Web Dev, Server, afire, ApexCharts, Log4Shell
 @Path = other/my-analytics
 @Assets = .

 ---

-# 📜 How my analytics work
+# 📜 How my Analytics Work

-I want to be able to see if anybody is interested in my website, but I also care about online privacy.
+I want to be able to see if _anybody_ is interested in my website, but I also care about people's online privacy.
-So Google Analytics or anything like it was out as it doesn't respect user privacy.
+So Google Analytics or anything like it was completely out of the question as it doesn't respect user privacy.
 So I decided to write my own analytics system!

 ## 📚 Requirements

 The first step was to figure out what I wanted it to do.
 This is what I came up with.

-It will log every request's time, method, user agent and referrer, Each request will be grouped by the client IP address, and it will save the data in a binary format to save space.
+It will log every request's `time`, `method`, `user agent` and `referrer`, Each request will be grouped by the client IP address, and it will save the data in a binary format to save space.
 An API route will also be made to remotely retrieve the data (with authentication of course).

 ## 📀 Implementation

-> Note: You can see the full implementation on GitHub
+> **Note:** You can see the full implementation on GitHub
 > [here](https://github.com/Basicprogrammer10/connorcode/blob/master/src/analytics.rs)

 This whole system runs as _pre_ Middleware for [afire](https://crates.io/crates/afire), So every request it will add the request starts to an internal buffer.
-About every hour it will load the analytics file for that day, deserialize it, merge in the data from the buffer, re serialize it and save it.
+About every hour it will load the analytics file for that day, deserialize it, merge in the data from the buffer, clear the buffer, re serialize it and save it.

 ## 📈 Analytics